THE-MOLECULAR-MAN/snldb/normalized_output/README.md

-# An alternative form of this database
+# An alternative form of the Saturday Night Live database

 To use this database/dataset with a database teaching class I worked to align the tables with a more normalized form.